david1792x/sd-house-prices/markdown/exploratory_data_analysis.md

-Visualizing the number of bedrooms against price, there is not a very clear pattern, but even though the variance between prices is pretty high, there are not a lot of cheap homes with a large number of bedrooms, or expensive homes with a low number of bedrooms, which leads to believe that there is some sort of linear relationship, even if they are not that correlated.
+Visualizing the **number of bedrooms** against **price**, there is not a very clear pattern, but even though the **variance** between prices is pretty high, there are not a lot of cheap homes with a large number of bedrooms, or expensive homes with a low number of bedrooms, which leads to believe that there is some sort of **linear relationship**, even if they are not that correlated.

 ```python